 On completing this module, students are expected to be able to:

-- Illustrate how ocean circulation affect weather and climate
+- illustrate how ocean circulation affects weather and climate;

 After completing this module, students should be able to answer the following questions: